Parasite infection - trichinosis; Trichiniasis; Trichinellosis; Roundworm - trichinosis

 Pork and meat from wild animals should be cooked until well done (no traces of pink).
 Freezing pork at a low temperature (5°F or -15°C or colder) for 3 to 4 weeks will kill the worms.
 Freezing wild game meat does not always kill the worms.
 Smoking, salting, and drying meat are also not reliable methods of killing the worms.

 Kazura JW.
-Tissue nematodes (trichinellosis, dracunculiasis, filariasis, loiasis, and onchocerciasis).
+Tissue nematodes including trichinellosis, dracunculiasis, filariasis, loiasis, and onchocerciasis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 289.BACK TO TOP
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 287.BACK TO TOP

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.